Rachel Cheung: 2012

 On February 25, 2012 Cheung performed Johannes Brahms’s Six Pieces, Op.
 118 as part of The Kennedy Center's Conservatory Project featuring Yale School of Music students on The Millennium Stage at the John F. Kennedy Center for the Performing Arts in Washington, DC.
 On December 3, 2012 she performed W.A.
 Mozart: Sonata No. 15 in F major, K. 533/494 in a piano master class with Robert D. Levin at Parker Recital Hall in Leigh Hall, Yale University.

 2013

 On September 26, 2013 Cheung performed a duo recital "A Musical Dialogue" with bassoonist Chan Ting Yuen in the Citibank Plaza lobby, Central, Hong Kong.

 2014

 On January 24, 2014 Cheung played a piano duet recital with Dr. Helen Cha at the Y.C.
 Cheng Lecture Theatre of the Hong Kong Baptist University in Kowloon.

 2015

+On July 10, 2015, Cheung premiered the solo piano work, aux portes des rêves (Fantasia quasi una Sonata) by the Hong Kong performer-composer, Angus Lee, at a flute duo-recital held jointly be Lee and Li Dan Wei at the Hong Kong Academy for Performing Arts.
+Cheung would join Lee in the latter's recital organised by the Hong Kong government's Leisure and Cultural Services Department in 2018, performing Richard Strauss's Sonata in E-flat major (Op.
+18).

 On October 4, 2015 Cheung made her debut at the Stars of Steinway Recital Series at Dunkley Music in Meridian, Idaho.
 Her season-opening concert was sponsored by Dunkley Music and Pianoconcert Idaho.
 She played Oiseaux tristes, Une barque sur l'ocean, and Alborada del gracioso from Ravel's Miroirs, Brahms' Four Piano Pieces, Op.
 119, and Prokofiev's Piano Sonata No. 6 in A major, Op.
 82. Receiving multiple standing ovations and applause, she played two encores: Chopin's Prelude Op.
 28, No. 6 and Liszt's La Campanella.

+2023

+Cheung was one of the featured artists in HKU MUSE's 2023/24 season, performing in the concert 'Limitless Limitations: Ligeti 100' in celebration of the centenary of the Hungarian composer, György Ligeti.
+At the concert, she performed the composer's Musica ricercata (1951–53) for solo piano.